VenalityXT/Linux-Logical-Volume-Management-LVM-Configuration/README.md

 ## **Step 7: Verifying the Configuration**

 With everything configured, the final step is to verify that our Logical Volume setup works as intended.
-To make the process efficient, we can chain multiple commands together using semicolons (`;`).
+To make the process efficient, we can chain multiple commands together using semicolons (;).
-This lets us execute several commands in a single line, perfect for quickly displaying all key LVM and disk information at once.
+This lets us execute several commands sequentially in a single line, perfect for quickly displaying all key LVM and disk information at once.

 ```bash
 sudo pvs; sudo vgs; sudo lvs; lsblk; df -hT